MicrosoftDocs/azure-docs/articles/marketplace/cloud-partner-portal-api-creating-offer.md

 | L2 - Other | other | other | other |
 ||||

-### AppSource categories
+### Microsoft AppSource categories

-These categories and their respective keys are applicable for SaaS, PowerBI app, Dynamics 365 business central, Dynamics 365 for customer engagement and Dynamics 365 for operation.
+These categories and their respective keys are applicable for SaaS, PowerBI app, Dynamics 365 business central, Dynamics 365 for customer engagement, and Dynamics 365 for operation offer types.
+Use the exact key values, without changing spacing or capitalization.

 | Category | SaaS keys | Dynamics 365 business central, Dynamics 365 for customer engagement, Dynamics 365 for operation keys | PowerBI app keys |
 | --- | --- | --- | --- |